billbrod/recipes/docs/recipes/beans_marbella.md

 I used fingerlings because they’re at the farmers’ markets right now in Los Angeles, but I think that salad-y topping over the beans could just as easily have been made with browned summer squash, or roasted artichokes, or just some nice torn salad leaves and herbs.

+## Source

-Source: Tejal Rao's NYTimes Vegetarian newsletter
+Tejal Rao's NYTimes Vegetarian newsletter

 ## Comments